-One legal buck (see definition of Legal Buck on p.
-26) may be taken anywhere in the state.
+One legal buck (see definition of Legal Buck above) may be taken anywhere in the state.
 A person shall not take more than four white-tailed deer in a year in all deer hunting seasons, only one of which may be a legal buck.

 Muzzleloader license and hunting license required.

-One legal buck (see definition of Legal Buck on p.
-26) may be taken anywhere in the state.
+One legal buck (see definition of Legal Buck above) may be taken anywhere in the state.
 In addition, with an antlerless permit issued by the department, a person may take an antlerless deer within the authorized WMU.

 Definition of Muzzleloading Firearm